Canon 5D Mark II versus Nikon D7100

 |Nikon D7200 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||24.5||14.6||1333||87|

 Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the D7100 provides a faster frame rate than the 5D Mark II.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the D7100 provides a faster frame rate than the 5D Mark II.
 It can shoot movie footage at 1080/60p, while the Canon is limited to 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 5D Mark II and the D7100 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Canon 5D Mark II and Nikon D7100 in connection with corresponding information for a sample of similar cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Canon 5D Mark II, the Nikon D7100, and comparable cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon 5D Mark II (⇒ rgt)||optical||YES||3.0||920||fixed||no||8000||3.9||no||no|